Superior Spider-Man Team-Up

 Superior Spider-Man Team-Up was an ongoing comic book series published by Marvel Comics that debuted in July 2013.
 The series is written by Christopher Yost with artwork by a rotating team of artists including David Lopez, Paolo Rivera, and Marco Checchetto.
-It is meant to serve as a direct successor to Avenging Spider-Man and a spiritual successor to Marvel Team-Up, whose name it plays on.
-It is also meant to act as an expansion of the Superior Spider-Man brand by Marvel.
+A direct successor to Avenging Spider-Man and a spiritual successor to Marvel Team-Up, whose name it plays on, the series is an expansion of the Superior Spider-Man brand by Marvel Entertainment, and is notable for featuring (in continuing the storyline of Avenging Spider-Man) the first appearance of the character concept of a (then-unnamed) giant spider who turned into a young girl before being taken in by the X-Men (who in January 2023 returns as Gwen Warren / Spider-Girl, the cloned daughter of Scott Summers and the Spider-Queen).

 Format

 Like Marvel Team-Up and Avenging Spider-Man before it, Superior Spider-Man Team-Up features a team-up format where Spider-Man is partnered with a different character each issue.
-It will continue plot threads started in Avenging Spider-Man and run in tandem with Dan Slott's main Superior Spider-Man title.
+It continues plot threads started in Avenging Spider-Man and runs in tandem with Dan Slott's main Superior Spider-Man title.

 Publication history

 Superior Spider-Man Team-Up was announced in April 2013 as a part of Marvel's Superior brand expansion.
 Christopher Yost, writer of Superior Spider-Man Team-Up, said, "Well, in my heart when I say "Team-Up" for "Superior Spider-Man," I probably mean "Versus."
 In the latest "Avenging" issues, we've seen that he has a fairly contentious relationship with most of the heroes he's encountered.
 And with "Superior Spider-Man Team Up," that just gets bigger.
 I think in issue #1, he teams up with pretty much the entire Marvel Universe".

 Axel Alonso, Marvel's Editor-In-Chief, added "All I can say is, they had me at the title.
 I grew up loving "Marvel Team-Up."
 Bought every issue I could get my hands on.
 Every month Spider-Man would team up with someone new.
 There was even an issue where Iceman teamed up with the Human Torch.
 I was like, "What the—!?"...So it didn't take much for me to sign off on the series".